 - (1) Ensure that the transporter cannot move by applying the brake and putting blocks under the wheels.
-Place the transmission control in NEUTRAL. - (2) Fix the loading ramps securely so that the centers of the transporter and machine are aligned.
-(The loading ramps should be of sufficient width, length and thickness to permit safe loading or unloading.) - (3) After checking that the machine is aligned with the loading ramps, back the machine slowly up the ramps to load it on the transporter. - ♠ When on the loading ramps, never change direction.
+Put the forward-reverse lever in the NEUTRAL position. - (2) Fix the loading ramps securely so that the centers of the transporter and machine are aligned.
+(The loading ramps should be of sufficient width, length and thickness to permit safe loading or unloading.) - (3) After checking that the machine is aligned with the loading ramps, back the machine slowly up the ramps to load it on the transporter. - ▲ When on the loading ramps, never change direction.
 If it is necessary to change direction, drive off the ramp and realign the machine.

 Block the wheels and secure the lift truck with tiedowns.